tam4m0/xrd/README.md

 # Building

 xrd enjoys being made mostly out of stdlib code, so you do not need to install dependencies (yet).
+Just run GNU Make inside the git directory to produce a static build of xrd (provided you have pyinstaller and upx installed).

 # Running